Skip navigation

 If a drug test result is negative, it means that either:

-• The drugs that were tested were not found in the sample.
+• The drugs that were tested were not found in your sample.

-• A very small amount of drugs were found, but not enough to be a positive test result for drugs.
+• A very small amount of drugs was found, but not enough to count as a positive test result for drugs.

 Learn more about laboratory tests, reference ranges, and understanding results.